sara-19992/Mastering-JavaScript-in-20-Days/Day2.md

  - let
  - const

-let and const keywords added in ES6 the const keyword can just assigned to initial value in declaration once time but the let and var can be reassigned
+let and const keywords added in ES6.

+the const keyword can just assigned to initial value in declaration once time but the let and var can be reassigned.

  ### Coding Examples